 - Create designated spaces for storage in your living space.
 Designate bins and shelves that remain as fixtures in the environment, so children can access them independently and safely as part of their daily routine.

 - Rearrange furniture for safety.
-Check all furniture for sharp corners and furniture that would be inviting for children to climb (i.e., coffee tables, dining room tables, etc.).
+Check all furniture for sharp corners and consider moving furniture that would be inviting for children to climb (i.e., coffee tables, dining room tables, etc.).

 Source: Pinterest

-In this home daycare setup, the children’s furniture is portable and could easily be moved to change the utility of the space.
+In this home daycare setup, the children’s furniture is portable and can easily be moved to change the utility of the space.

 Source: Pinterest